e-roy/fmp-node-wrapper/apps/docs/README.md

 ### 4. Update navigation

-Add the new page to the appropriate group in the navigation in `src/app/docs/layout.tsx`.
+Add the new page to the appropriate group in the navigation in `src/app/docs/api/layout.tsx` (or `src/app/docs/tools/layout.tsx` for AI tools pages).

 ## API Endpoint Categories